microsoft/vscode-docs/release-notes/latest.md

 ---
 Order: 11
 TOCTitle: Latest
-PageTitle: Visual Studio Code April
+PageTitle: Visual Studio Code April 1.1
-MetaDescription: See what is new in the Visual Studio Code April Release
+MetaDescription: See what is new in the Visual Studio Code April Release (1.1)
 ---

-# (April 2016)
+# 1.1 (April 2016)

-** TO DO **
+Our April 1.1 is the first monthly release after announcing 1.0.
+We have been overwhelmed by the positive response to that release and the excitement in the community for VS Code and the rapidly growing ecosystem of new languages and extensions.

+Keeping to our monthly release cadence, we've put together a nice selection of new features and fixes for April.
+We hope you enjoy it.

 ## JavaScript